SDLLCjfin/server-support-maintenance-/README.md

 Payments are for server hosting, upkeep/maintenance, and support only.

 Disclaimer:
 The service is provided “as is” without warranties of any kind.
-Availability, performance, and content may change at any tim
+Availability, performance, and content may change at any time.

 **Contact:** grmjfin0000@gmail.com